 By 1943, however, the War Office was trying to downplay any guerrilla role of the Home Guard.
 The invasion threat had largely disappeared and the priority now was for the Home Guard to take over regular army guard and ant-aircraft duties from troops training for D Day.

 In the more desperate days of 1940, propagandists had promoted, internationally, Tom Wintringham's exhortations for guerrilla warfare, as a means of convincing the Nazis that any invasion of Britain would be more difficult and costly than anything they had faced previously.
-Around 5,000 potential guerrillas were trained by the Osterley Home Guard Training School, where Wintringham was Chief Instructor, between July and the end of September and students were then sent back into the regions to extend their knowledge base to others.
+Around 5,000 potential guerrillas were trained by the unofficial Osterley Home Guard Training School, where Wintringham was Chief Instructor, between July and the end of September.
+Students were then sent back into the regions to extend their knowledge base to others.
 Even officers from the regular army were discretely sent here to observe this new form of training which an Intelligence Officer from the Auxiliary Units admitted was better than what they could provide at the time.

 The approach of Osterley was uncompromising.
 Students were advised to file their bullets into illegal 'dum-dums'; to bury their uniforms and blend back into the local community; to fight on with revolvers and explosives in secret teams of 2 - 3; trained to destroy ammunition dumps and poison wells.
 This was an aggressive approach: 'Since offence is the best form of defence, operations against such units must be carried into areas which may be overrun by the enemy'.
 Wintringham also warned 'Remember that the guerrilla has to work like a ghost'.
 Much of this is similar in to what would be taught to the Auxiliary Units but there are, however, two key differences.

 1) There was an expectation that the guerrillas would fight on without uniform and therefore the protection of international law.